 Yes, really.

-As a Fort Lauderdale DUI defense lawyer, I’ve seen countless cases where people were sleeping it off in the driver’s seat and ended up in jail.
+As a Fort Lauderdale DUI defense lawyer in Broward County, I’ve seen countless cases where people were sleeping it off in the driver’s seat and ended up in jail.
 In this post, we’ll break down how Florida defines “driving” in DUI law, how actual physical control works, and what defenses can protect you when you weren’t even on the road.

 📘 Florida’s DUI Law: It’s Not Just About Driving